isnocode/Random-Quiz-Maker/README.md

 3- Easy to link with the database ( MySQL, etc ).
 4- You can make a question with 3 or 4 options or you can even make it 100.
 5- Easy control panel to customize your quiz.
 6- The style can be changed completely for each page.
-That makes the quiz appropriate to your website 7- You can easily custom style for question and options, or make style for each option.
+That makes the quiz appropriate to your website.
+7- You can easily custom style for question and options, or make style for each option.
 8- Works with all devices screens.
 9- High-security code using PHP.
 10- Define any number of question.

 ** Other Features:
-12- You can show or hide the score in the quiz.
+11- You can show or hide the score in the quiz.
-13- You can show or hide the question number beside the question in the quiz 14- You can edit a completely style for each both.
+12- You can show or hide the question number beside the question in the quiz.
+13- You can edit a completely style for each both.
 (If you want to show or hide either of them.
 You can just go to the "ControlPanel.php" and make it true or false)

 ** Requirements: